 Cake pops can be linked back to lovely donut holes.
 Donut holes are usually glazed or covered in delicious chocolate.
 They are a tasty breakfast treat we have loved for years.
 They started the idea and helped it spread.

 The main purpose of cake pops is to use up a stale or extra cake!
-Good news is that cake pops are more dense and sweeter than the original cake.
+The good news is that cake pops are more dense and sweeter than the original cake.
 They are perfect for kid’s parties, birthdays, holidays, special treats or just a little snack for yourself.

 - reduces food waste (aka use up leftover cake!)

 - gives you a second dessert